Its-NEO/srch/README.md

 # srch
-A search utility written for you who craves simplicity.
+A crossplatform search utility written for you who craves simplicity.

 # Install
 ### Required: